LightSwitch: Passing data between screens - Example 5: Passing information to an "add" screen

 Example 5a: Passing information to an “add” screen with JavaScript

-1. On our add screen we start by adding a data item.
-We will name it Animal and we will set the Type to Integer.
+1. On our add screen, we start by adding a data item.
+We will name it Animal and set the type to Integer.
 The point of using Integer is to show that the type of the property doesn’t matter to JavaScript.
-Setting it to a different type than we expect, only affects the tooling.
-Lastly we set this to be a parameter.
+Setting it to a different type than we expect only affects tooling.
+Lastly, we set it to be a parameter.

 image

-2. Now we will do the code for the create event, and here we need to do two things.
-As this is a “add” screen, the first bit of code is to make sure we have an object defined.
-AnimalInfo is the object that the screen monitors and will persist to the backend – so if it is not defined (null) we must create our own.
-We do that with:
+1. Now we will do the code for the create event, and here we need to do two things.
+As this is an “add” screen, the first bit of code ensures we have an object defined.
+AnimalInfo is the object the screen monitors and will persist to the backend—so if it isn’t defined (null), we must create our own.
+We do this with:

 screen.AnimalInfo = new myapp.AnimalInfo();